 Personal injury lawsuits are the name for the lawsuit you file when you’ve been physically or mentally injured by someone else; damage to personal property is excluded.
 Many circumstances that lead to personal injury could be the basis of a personal injury claim, from intentional acts like assaults and batteries to accidental injuries like negligent or strict liability-based injuries.

 Injuries caused by negligence are those caused unintentionally, but by someone who likely could have prevented the injury if they had behaved more carefully.
-For example, a person who hits you with their car because they were texting while driving, which is illegal in Utah, could be found guilty of negligence for not driving with a reasonable standard of care.
+For example, a person in Provo who hits you with their car because they were texting while driving, which is illegal in Utah, could be found guilty of negligence for not driving with a reasonable standard of care.
 Medical malpractice cases usually also fall under negligence laws.
 In cases of medical malpractice, the amount of money you can get for non-economic damages is limited to $450,000.
 Note, however, that in order to collect for non-economic damages in Utah, your economic damages need to surpass $3,000.

 Utah has “comparative negligence” laws, which means that the amount of money you collect could be limited based on your contributory actions.
 If the texting driver hit you by crossing onto the wrong side of the road, but you were also driving while distracted and therefore unable to stop to avoid the collision as you would have if your eyes had been on the road, the court may decide that your negligence contributed to your harm.